huggingface/transformers/docs/source/en/chat_templating.md

 )
 ```

-### Arguments for retrieval-augmented generation (RAG)
+### Arguments for RAG

-Our recommendation for "RAG" LLMs which can search a corpus of documents for information is that their template
+"Retrieval-augmented generation" or "RAG" LLMs can search a corpus of documents for information before responding
+to a query.
+This allows models to vastly expand their knowledge base beyond their limited context size.
+Our
+recommendation for RAG models is that their template
 should accept a `documents` argument.
 This should be a list of documents, where each "document"
 is a single dict with `title` and `contents` keys, both of which are strings.
+Because this format is much simpler
+than the JSON schemas used for tools, no helper functions are necessary.

 #### Example